 Published by MBA Skool Team, Last Updated: December 18, 2017

 Marketing Strategy of Castrol analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Castrol marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Castrol marketing mix, help the brand succeed in the market.

 Castrol marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.